viljamivuorre/O4-client/README.md

 Important things to be aware of:

 * **Note 1**: Not all details of the implementation are visible in this diagram.
 * **Note 2**: The `ChatTCPClient` **must be executed in a thread**. `ChatTCPClient` calls *blocking* network functions to read and send data over the TCP socket.
 If you run the `ChatTCPClient` on the main thread of the application, this effectively blocks the GUI of the application.
-For an example on how to do this, see lines 99-100 in `ChatClient.java` on how to do this.
+For an example on how to do this, see lines 99-100 in `ChatClient.java`.
-* **Note 3**: If you want to have several separate sessions to the server (e.g. using a different nick), or separate sessions to *different* servers, just create one `ChatTCPClient` for each of these connections.
+* **Note 3**: If you want to have several *separate* sessions to a server (e.g. using a different nick), or separate sessions to *different* servers, just create one `ChatTCPClient` for each of these connections.
 You will most probably also want to have different implementations of `ChatClientDataProvider` interface for these `ChatTCPClient` instances.
 * **Note 4**: This command line client *does not support* the reply-to chat messages.
 UI does not provide any means to reply to a specific previous received message.
 Nor does the UI show if an incoming message is a reply to a previous sent or received message.

 ## Building the client